qualisys/paf-documentation/README.md

   If the exclude field has not been defined no extra exclusions will be applied.

 - **Display name**: Optional.
-If provided, this is the name displayed drop-down list under "Start Processing".
-Otherwise the name in the defined by the analysis YAML node.
+If provided, this is the name displayed in the drop-down list under "Start Processing".
+Otherwise, the name defined by the analysis YAML node will be used.

 - **Measurements**: Optional.
 A list of strings which specify the measurement files to use.
 Only measurements that are marked as used in the PAF pane are affected.
 Measurements found by the ``Exclude`` filter are also not used.
 It's specified per analysis if the ``Measurements`` field is utilized for that particular analysis.
     Accepts special characters patterns such as